-Introducing the ultimate 2019 How To Plan A Destination Wedding Guide, your in-depth resource for planning a destination wedding this year.
+Introducing the ultimate 2022 How To Plan A Destination Wedding Guide, your in-depth resource for planning a destination wedding with 20 or more guests.
 It features resources and utilizes simple and easy steps to make coordinating your wedding as simple as possible.
 Follow the steps below, from choosing a destination to the very final planning stages.

 Choosing your destination is always the first step in planning your destination wedding.
 Once you know your destination, many of the details will fall into place naturally.
 There are many things to take into consideration when choosing your destination.
 Where are most of your guests traveling from?
 Which locations will have the most resort options?
 Which destinations will have the best prices?